CUBRID/cubrid-manual/en/admin/config.rst

 **vacuum_ovfp_check_duration**

- **vacuum_ovfp_check_duration** sets the period to keep the information collected by the **vacuum_ovfp_check_threshold**.
-Information that has not been updated within the setting period is deleted.
-The unit of the input value is minutes.
+**vacuum_ovfp_check_duration** specifies the duration for which data related to the count of index overflow pages, gathered by vacuum threads, is retained.
+Data that remains unchanged within the specified duration will be automatically removed.
+The value of **vacuum_ovfp_check_duration** is measured in minutes.

 .. _broker-configuration: